blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 There are several types of devices, with several types of screens, which in turn have different pixel density and resolutions.
-Handling all of them can be a lot of work, so Godot tries to make the developer's life a little easier.
+Handling all of them can be a lot of work, so Blazium tries to make the developer's life a little easier.
 The :ref:`Viewport <class_Viewport>` node has several functions to handle resizing, and the root node of the scene tree is always a viewport (scenes loaded are instanced as a child